Webbdagarna in Stockholm

 - We know for a fact that our companies and businesses are facing significant changes in several areas.
 All the speeches at the Webbdagarna event confirmed that statement.

-- A main takeaway is the increasing challenge many businesses have to attract talented, young people.
+- The main takeaway is the increasing challenge many businesses have to attract talented, young people.
 Its changes include the business’s real purpose, its organization, and its leadership.

-- It, fore sure, was two fascinating and inspiring days.
+- It, for sure, was two fascinating and inspiring days.